COVID-19 pandemic in the Republic of Ireland: Vaccines

 COVID-19 vaccination in the Republic of Ireland began on 29 December 2020.
 Annie Lynch, a 79-year-old woman, became the first person in the Republic of Ireland to receive the Pfizer–BioNTech COVID-19 vaccine at St. James's Hospital, Dublin, and received the second dose three weeks later on Tuesday 19 January 2021.

 Maura Byrne, a 95-year-old woman, became the first nursing home resident in the Republic of Ireland to receive the Pfizer COVID-19 vaccine on 5 January 2021, while Dr Eavan Muldoon, an infectious diseases consultant, became the first healthcare worker in the Mater University Hospital to receive the vaccine.

 By the end of January, three effective vaccines of Pfizer–BioNTech, Moderna and Oxford–AstraZeneca were in use in Ireland.

 By 10 September 2021, 90% of adults in Ireland were fully vaccinated against COVID-19.

 Ireland's vaccination rollout has been praised as one of the most successful rollouts in the world and was ranked number one in the European Union in terms of its percentage of adult population fully vaccinated, and was also ranked number one in the EU for the number of booster vaccines administered.

 A booster programme began in late September 2021 and a second and third booster programme began throughout 2022.

 Testing

 The developing and delivering of testing of Ireland was led by the staff in the National Virus Reference Laboratory.
 With the acquisition of the sequence of the virus, they used this to develop and validate in-house assays in advance of obtaining any commercial diagnostic kits.
 The NVRL played a vital role in the early detection of COVID-19 cases in Ireland, and began playing a vital role in the detection of new variants of COVID-19 in 2021.

 Cases

-On 30 October 2024, the Government announced terms of reference for a comprehensive evaluation of the response to the COVID-19 pandemic, covering the period 1 January 2020 to 28 February 2022.
+In 2024, the Irish Government established an independent evaluation of the State's response to the COVID-19 pandemic, chaired by Anne Scott.
+In 2026, the evaluation continued, with public hearings and expert discussions examining health, social and economic impacts and preparedness for future public health emergencies.
+Early discussions highlighted concerns about preparedness and public communication, with some experts stating Ireland may be no better prepared for a future pandemic.